 Refrigerator Water Filter Problems & How to Fix Them

 🚨 Just replaced your fridge water filter but something's still wrong?
 Bad taste, low pressure, strange smell, or a filter light that won't reset?
-You're not alone.
+You're not alone — and it doesn't matter if you have a Whirlpool, Samsung, LG, Frigidaire, KitchenAid, or Bosch.
 These are the most common refrigerator water filter problems, and almost all of them have a simple fix.
 This guide walks you through every one of them.

 👎 Water Tastes Bad After Filter Change